nintervik/2D-Particle-System/docs/README.md

 <iframe width="854" height="480" src="https://www.youtube.com/embed/ovlVh-QgVao" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 Nowadays particle systems can be found in any almost any game engine or 3D software.
 Maya and 3D Max have one as well as Unity or Unreal Engine.
 Particle are really important in a lot of videogames as it makes huge improvement.
-Particles makes the enviroment or the the player stands ou and it really adds up a lot to the game.
+Particles makes the enviroment or the the player stands out and it really adds up a lot to the game.
 Let's see a few examples.

-Take for example the next teamfight in League of Legends, as you can see particles makes a huge diiference when produing things like magic spells:
+Take for example the next teamfight in League of Legends, as you can see particles makes a huge diiference when producing things like magic spells:

 ![LOLGIF](https://github.com/nintervik/Testing-Team-Workflow/blob/master/LOLGIF.gif?raw=true)